pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### table_split

-Updates a table after the whole process od table detection is done.
+Updates the table after the entire table detection process is completed.

 _keys and values:_
 - "[disable](#disable)" : false